Registration for a trip

 Please be sure that you are clear about the physical demands of the expedition BEFORE you take part, as sailing can be a strenuous activity.
 It is your responsibility to review the project conditions and physical demands and determine if you are able to safely participate in the expedition, and Sail Britain will endeavour to be as helpful as possible in this respect.
 Discuss your participation in this expedition with your doctor if you have a question or concern about your health and/or ability to participate.
 Sail Britain reserves the right to require that a doctor approve your participation on a project.
 If you are 70 years of age or older, or will be prior to departure for your expedition, a doctor´s approval may be required.

 It is your responsibility to inform Sail Britain about any medical conditions which may impact your participation on a trip.
 This is for safety reasons only and will be kept strictly confidential.
 While we will be as accommodating as we can, if we deem any medical conditions to have the potential to lead to unsafe participation, we reserve the right to deny a place.
 Some trips may be away from land, transport links and supplies for some time.
-It is your responsibility to bring any routine medication with you in sufficient quantity for the duration of the trip.
+It is your responsibility to bring any routine medication with you in sufficient quantity for the duration of the trip, and inform the crew of anything they might need to know.

 All participants are required to complete a crew register and your place is dependent upon this being received and approved by the skipper.
 Information contained in the crew register is for safety purposes only and will be kept completely confidential.